velodrome-finance/v1/readme.md

-# Velodrome
+# Velocimeter

-This repo contains the contracts for Velodrome Finance, an AMM on Optimism inspired by Solidly.
+This repo contains the contracts for Velocimeter Finance, an AMM on Optimism inspired by Solidly.

 ## Testing